brandonc/ex/README.md

 # ex #

-> A drop-in c# extension class that greatly simplifies framework regular expressions.
+> A well-tested c# extension class that makes regular expressions evaluation fun again.

 # What It Does #